-When we’re serious about following Christ through the difficult climbs of faith, we want to pare down to what matters most.
+When we follow Christ, we want to pare down to what matters most.

 “For I resolved to know nothing while I was with you except Jesus Christ and him crucified.”
 1 Corinthians 2:2

 Each time I read this verse, I gulp.
 Can I really aspire to this sort of single-minded focus?
 Can I learn to value Christ so much that everything else becomes like nothing by comparison?

 When we were newlyweds, my husband and I went on a backpacking trip in the Grand Teton Mountains with a youth group.
 As we prepared, we learned about priorities.
 When you have to carry everything on your own back for miles of hiking in high elevations, you get wiser at deciding what matters most.